Jakki Degg

 Jakki Degg (born 20 February 1978) is an English glamour model, actress and club DJ.
 While the bulk of her work has been done in England, she has appeared in American film and television, and has posed for posters and magazine pictorials.

 Early life

 Although born in Stone, Degg, daughter of David Degg, was raised in Hednesford, Staffordshire, England.
 Degg studied dance as a child, particularly ballet, and won several competitions.
 She went on to hairdressing school and managed a salon of her own by age 20.

 Career

 Modelling

 Jakki became famous when, at her mother's encouragement, she entered and won the inaugural Max Power magazine babes competition.
 Following this she became a Page 3 girl for The Sun newspaper.
 She has posed topless and semi-nude for lad mags such as Front.
-On 20 September 2001, Degg was the first model to be featured on Page 3 of the Sun newspaper after an eight day hiatus was observed following the September 11 Terror Attacks.
+On 20 September 2001, Degg was the first model to be featured on Page 3 of the Sun newspaper after an eight day hiatus was observed following the September 11 attacks.